mrkrumhausen/product-space/plays/data-informed-design.md

 - **Quantitative data** tells you WHAT is or isn’t happening.
 Analytics and data show us what people do on their own, but it doesn’t tell us about the users context, motivations, and intent.
 - **Qualitative data** helps you better understand WHY it is or isn’t happening.

+Quantitative data is a good tool for understanding what is happening but it won't tell you why.
+For that, you often need to turn to qualitative data (talking to people).
+You can ask people with in-context small surveys and similar techniques.